 8. What Does It Mean “Be The Wall”.

-I generally find the later is true.
+I generally find the latter is true.
 Reality seems quite consistent and when we notice this fact, we can learn something . . .
 Click Here To Learn More